iechor/docs/content/compose/environment-variables/best-practices.md

 #### Understand environment variable precedence

-Be aware of how Docker Compose handles the [precedence of environment variables](envvars-precedence.md) from different sources (`.env` files, shell variables, Dockerfiles).
+Be aware of how iEchor Compose handles the [precedence of environment variables](envvars-precedence.md) from different sources (`.env` files, shell variables, iEchorfiles).

 #### Use specific environment files